File a new or amended trademark or certification mark application

-Follow the step-by-step process to file your new or revised trademark application.
+Follow the step-by-step process to file a new or amended trademark or certification mark application.

 Welcome to the Canadian Intellectual Property Office (CIPO) Trademarks e-Filing service.

-With this online service, you can file a new and revised trademark application.
-Once you have paid your filing fees, you will immediately receive your application number.
+With this online service, you can file a new or amended trademark or certification mark application.
+Once you have paid your application fee, you will immediately receive your application number.

 1. Before you apply

 If you have not already done so, we suggest that you do the following before you start your application: